 We started our drive in Seattle where we rented a car at Seattle’s International Airport.
-We had a Garment (for GPS), no real plan, and two full days to get us to California.
+We had this Garmin (the GPS was a lifesaver!), no real plan, and two full days to get us to California.
 When we first plugged in our directions, the GPS suggested that we take a route that was not along the coast until the last 50 miles of Day 1.
 This route was intriguing to us because the arrival time was almost 3 hours faster than the Highway 101 alternative, but we decided that this drive was once in a lifetime and we had to take the longer option if it meant we’d be driving the Oregon coast the entire day.

 Man oh man were we grateful that we made the decision to take the longer, coastal drive.
 The amount of mileage was pretty similar for both routes, but the coastal route was extremely curvy and had lots of mountain driving, meaning a significantly lower speed limit than the alternative traditional highway driving.
 The drive was such a diverse collection of views– coastal, farms, mountains, beaches, dunes, beach towns, small towns, wineries, you name it, we saw it.

-For majority of the trip it was us and an open, meandering road.
+For the majority of the trip, it was us and an open, meandering road.
 Since we weren’t in any rush, we were able to take advantage of the countless “viewpoints” along the drive (highly recommended).
 These viewpoints were scattered throughout the route and allowed us to pull over and enjoy the views.
 This is where most of these photos were taken.
-Usually these points were marked about 1/2 mile in advance, but many times they just popped up. #bealert
+Usually, these points were marked about 1/2 mile in advance, but many times they just popped up. #bealert

 Day 2 of driving was just as stunning as we entered California early in the morning and were able to enjoy the new views that Cali’s coast had to offer.
-A few miles into California on Highway 101, we were met with miles and miles and miles of enormous Redwood trees.
+First, we entered California on Highway 101 then we were met with miles and miles and miles of enormous Redwood trees.
 I literally felt like we were in a movie driving through the Redwood Forests.
 The sun peeked into the forests, mixing with a thin layer of fog to create the most stunning and scenic views.
 Without seeing a car or truck for miles and miles, we felt like we were driving alone through these quiet yet iconic woods.
 Again, pretty surreal.

-Later in the afternoon, we pulled off when we saw a sign advertising the opportunity to drive through a Redwood.
+Later we pulled off when we saw a sign advertising the opportunity to drive through a Redwood.
 How could we pass up that opportunity?
-For $5, we pulled off the highway and were able to drive through and take pictures in one of these enormous trees. <– Although it felt dorky and very touristy, this pit-stop was well worth 20 minutes of our time! #photoOp
+For $5, we pulled off the highway and were able to drive through and take pictures in one of these enormous trees. <– Although it felt dorky and very touristy, this pit-stop was well worth 20 minutes of our time!

 On the last leg of our trip, we were able to drive over the Golden Gate Bridge (so darn COOL!) and eventually made it to the San Francisco International Airport where we turned in our rental car and started our next adventure.